esalogic/tenant/README.md

 This method should have simplified our management protocol to generate different DBschema's per tenant allowing to manage all the features with a single connection.
 We were not able to successfully introduce this pattern because openJPA doesn't easily permit to dynamically create and manage DBschema's.

 We decided to manage one tenant per DB where each DB contains a table with _<User,Password,Tenant>_ association.
 We estabilish one different connection per DB.
-To manage every interaction with DB's we implemented [Dynamic datasource routing](http://tomee.apache.org/examples/dynamic-datasource-routing/README.html).
+To manage every interaction with a specific DB we implemented [Dynamic datasource routing](http://tomee.apache.org/examples/dynamic-datasource-routing/README.html).
+This solution has some benefits but forced us to declare all the components before starting the application.

 **Tenant <-> DB pattern _Pros & Cons_:**